 Some last words were very smart.
 “I have lived as a philosopher,” said Casanova, putting what you might describe as a somewhat flattering spin on how he had lived, “and I die as a Christian.”
 This struck me as a prudent declaration to make, similar in a way but opposite to Voltaire’s deathbed response to being asked to renounce Satan.
 “I hardly think,” said Voltaire, “this is the time to be making new enemies.”

-I began to suspect that some words were a little too polished to actually have been last ones.
+I went back to my book, but I began to suspect that some words were a little too polished to actually have been last ones.
 Did Rabelais really expire saying, “I go now to seek a Great Perhaps”?
 It seems like it’s the kind of thing you might think up and hold back as long as you can, hoping to quickly blurt it out before the lights go down.
 But what if you nodded out before you could properly pronounce the final word?
 You run the risk of posterity recording that you went in search of a great persimmon.
-Even more concerning to my fretful young mind: what if you said it too soon, then had to lie there silently for hours with your lips obstinately pursed, refusing to talk or answer any questions for fear of accidentally saying something less quotable?
+Even more concerning to my fretful young mind: what if you said it too soon, then had to lie silently for hours with your lips obstinately pursed, refusing to talk or answer any questions for fear of accidentally saying something less quotable?
 Oh horrid fate to go out in the middle of a sulk.